xrochoa/scaffolder/README.md

-# ska-folder
+# SKA-FOLDER
+A commnad-line tool to scaffold ES6 frontend projects using gulp, sass, browserify, babelify, eslint and browser-sync.

-##Creates a frontend project template using:
+## Creates a frontend project template using:
 * npm: package management
 * gulp: lint, bundle, and minify
 	* sass (all css is bundled in style.css)